Population-Transcriptomics/pairedBamToBed12/README.rst

 .. _FANTOM3:                http://science.sciencemag.org/content/309/5740/1559

 ==========================================================================
-Advantages and limitations in comparison with ``bedtools bamtobed``
+Bugs and limitations
 ==========================================================================

-The advantage compared to ``bedtools bamtobed -split`` is that ``pairedBamToBed12`` reports the whole pair on a single line, and the advantage compared with ``bedtools bamtobed -bedpe``, is that it reports spliced alignments.
+``pairedbamtobed12`` only pertains to pairs mapped on the same chromosome and is therefore unfit for representing gene fusions or interchromosomal interactions.

-The limitation of ``pairedbamtobed12`` is that it only pertains to pairs mapped on the same chromosome and is therefore unfit for representing gene fusions or interchromosomal interactions.
+At the moment, ``pairedbamtobed12`` will output broken BED12 files if Read1 and Read2 overlap and align to the same splice junction.

 ==========================================================================
 Copyright, authorship and license